Part of Running a Family Office Under $100M

 Start with how assets are held.
 The entities, the jurisdictions, the arrangements.

-When you set this up—whether recently or years ago—it reflected a particular situation.
+When you set this up—whether recently or years ago—it reflected a certain situation.
 Your wealth level, your residency, your family circumstances, your plans.
 How much of that has changed?

 Signs your structure might be under-built: